When Pros Design Their Family Home

 Two architects draft a colorful co-op in Brooklyn

 The 1,000-square-foot, two-bedroom, one-bath apartment was in an 82-unit co-op in Prospect Heights, Brooklyn.
 It was in terrible condition, which made it easier to rip everything out and redesign the apartment exactly the way they wanted.
-They found their contractor after talking with friends (one of whom is also an architect) who had used Sweeten and ended up using the same contractor.
+They found their contractor after talking with friends (one of whom is also an architect) who had used Sweeten.

 When Terri and Brett posted their project on Sweeten, they were upfront about the existing conditions and scope of work.
 They wanted a contractor who would tell them whether the work could be done within their budget, or if they needed to scale back.
 “Fortunately, we found the right contractor who was very happy to work with us so we could get everything we wanted,” Brett said.